andrewallred/Dororin/README.md

 doro-batch ../queries ../models Debug
 ```

-In both examples above the Debug parameter tells Dororin to run its queries against the dev CMS (https://webcmsdev.metmuseum.org).
+In both examples above the Debug parameter tells Dororin to run its queries against the dev CMS (cmsQueryUrlDev in your .env file).
 The possible choices are: Debug, dev, Staging, stg, Release, prod, and production.
 If no value is passed Dororin will default to using the dev CMS.

 ### Passing Variables to a Dororin Query